cg-tuwien/ppsurf_modeling/README.md

 To get a more realistic dataset, we want to simulate scanner noise.
 For this, you need to extend the point sampling method (Task 2) with a random offset in normal direction.

 1. Backup your previous dataset and clean the `04_pts` and `04_pts_vis` directories.
 1. Calculate normals for each face of the input mesh.
-You may use all Trimesh's functions.
+You may use all of Trimesh's functions.
    1. For each point in the point cloud, find the closest face and get its normal vector.
-Use e.g. Trimesh's proximity functions or a SciPy cKd-tree.
+Use e.g. Trimesh's proximity functions or a SciPy kD-tree.
    3. Apply a random offset (with Gaussian distribution) along the normals to the points.
 Add a constant for the noise strength (1% of the bounding box as offset is already a lot).
 4. Re-train and evaluate the network.
 5. Explain your implementation and show the resulting changes in accuracy (with different noise strengths).